Jolly-Pirate/conductor-docker/README.md

 Stopping and removing the container: `./run.sh stop`

-When you enter the docker, you can type `exit`, this will exit it and leave it running of course.
+When you enter the container, you can type `exit`.
+This will leave it running of course.

 `./run.sh enter` will re-enter it.